 Panic disorder is a type of anxiety disorder in which you have repeated attacks of intense fear that something bad will happen.

 The cause is unknown.
 Genes may play a role.
-If one identical twin has panic disorder, the other twin will also develop the condition 40% of the time.
-However, panic disorder often occurs when there is no family history.
+Other family members may have the disorder.
+But panic disorder often occurs when there is no family history.

 A person with panic disorder often lives in fear of another attack, and may be afraid to be alone or far from medical help.